History of ESPN on ABC: The major sporting events return

 2020 marked the return of pro baseball to ABC.
 With Major League Baseball expanding their postseason for the COVID-shortened 2020 season, ESPN was given rights to air 7 of the 8 new Wild Card Series, which saw 3 games air on ABC.
 These were ABC's first MLB games since the 1995 World Series.
 In 2021, with ESPN's new agreement with MLB, a possible, and eventual, postseason expansion and return of the Wild Card Series would see ABC get some games.
 On August 8, ABC aired a Sunday Night Baseball game for the first time ever.
 This marked ABC's first exclusive regular season broadcast since 1989.

 After being away from the game since 2004, in 2021, ESPN and the NHL reached a 7-year agreement to bring the NHL back to not only ESPN, but to ABC as well.
 With ESPN producing at least 100 games a season, ABC will air at least ten games under a brand new ABC Hockey Saturday package.
-ABC will also air or simulcast select Stanley Cup Playoff games, primarily on weekends, as well as, for the first time since 1980, all 7 games of the Stanley Cup Finals, with the latter happening in 4 of the 7 years of ESPN's deal, alternating with TNT.
+ABC will also air or simulcast select Stanley Cup Playoff games, primarily on weekends, as well as, for the first time since 1980, all 7 games of the Stanley Cup Final, with the latter happening in 4 of the 7 years of ESPN's deal, alternating with TNT.

 After airing select tournament games since 2021, in 2023, the NCAA Women's Basketball Championship Game will move to ABC.
 This will be the first time since 1995 that the Tournament Final will air on broadcast television.
 To accommodate ABC's primetime lineup, the game will move to an afternoon start, similar to ESPN's Pro Bowl coverage in 2018.